tinuzz/wp-plugin-trackserver/readme.txt

 = Credits =

 This plugin was written by Martijn Grendelman.
-Development is tracked on Github: https://github.com/tinuzz/wp-plugin-trackserver
+Development is tracked on [Github][github].

 It includes some code and libraries written by other people: